napari/docs/docs/developers/coredev/core_dev_guide.md

 above.
 Core team members must reaffirm their membership every January.
 Core team members who do not reaffirm their membership will automatically become emeritus.

+## Expulsion of core team members

+Any core team member or SC member can request the explusion of an SC member whom they believe has acted in a manner contrary to the project's mission and values.
+This may be done by approaching an SC member, who is then responsible for calling a vote and managing the process, as detailed below.
+Written notice of the proposed expulsion must be given to the member at least 21 days before a vote is held, and the member must be a given reasonable opportunity of appealing.
+The member will be expelled if the vote, by secret ballot, of the core team members and Steering Council achieves a 75% majority.
+An expelled member may not be readmitted unless a vote for readmission, by secret ballot, of the core team members and Steering Council achieves a 75% majority.

 ## Contribute to this guide (!)

 This guide reflects the experience of the current core team members.
 We